Pre-install battery location review

 Battery-First Path

-Use the local Powerwall path when you need clarity on outage coverage, electrical fit, battery count, and how calm the backup experience should feel in the home.
+Choose this when you need clarity on outage coverage, electrical fit, battery count, and how normal the home should feel when the grid is down.

 Integrated Path

-Use the local solar + battery path when the battery should stay central, but the long-term value depends on daily production, storage behavior, and integrated scope.
+Choose this when the battery should stay central, but long-term value depends on daily production, storage behavior, and integrated scope.

 Support Path

-Use the local roofing-for-solar path when the roof might block or complicate the larger battery and solar plan and you need that risk resolved early.
+Choose this when roof condition could block or complicate the larger battery and solar plan and that risk needs to be resolved early.

 Salt Lake City Next Step

-The local page should lead to one clear next move: defining outage priorities, project timing, and whether your Salt Lake City home fits a battery-first or integrated system path.
+The next move is practical: define outage priorities, project timing, and whether your Salt Lake City home fits a battery-first or integrated system path.

 Blueprint Outcome